Product Disclosure Statement

-6.1.5 GPAL will not be obligated to settle funds to a Seller where the Google Wallet Service has not received the funds in full from the Buyer, or the Seller's 'earned balance' at the time of payment or transfer is less than one dollar.
+6.1.5 GPAL will not be obligated to settle funds to a Seller where the Google Payments Service has not received the funds in full from the Buyer, or the Seller's 'earned balance' at the time of payment or transfer is less than one dollar.

 6.1.6 GPAL may pass the cost of a Buyer's chargeback rights through to the Seller.

-6.1.7 GPAL may withhold payments or reverse payments where a Buyer makes a claim for a reversal or refund; or GPAL believes that the payment is invalid, involves misconduct or fraud, or otherwise violates an applicable law, the relevant Terms of Service, or any other Google Wallet Services policies.
+6.1.7 GPAL may withhold payments or reverse payments where a Buyer makes a claim for a reversal or refund; or GPAL believes that the payment is invalid, involves misconduct or fraud, or otherwise violates an applicable law, the relevant Terms of Service, or any other Google Payments Services policies.

 6.1.8 GPAL may offset any payment obligation owed to a Seller against service fees owed by the Seller to GPAL amounts overpaid to the Seller due to a later reversal, refund, chargeback or other adjustment to prior payment transactions, or any other amounts owed by the Seller to GPAL under the Terms of Service.

 6.1.9 Where a Seller incurs a negative balance, GPAL may debit the Seller's settlement account for that amount, or may alternatively choose to invoice the Seller for any amounts owed that are immediately due and payable.